A Rating Quality Methodology for the Theoretical Description of Experimental Data: Methodology

 Weight coefficients $w_i$ reflect the \textbf{physical hierarchy of zone significance}.
 Three principles guide weight assignment: \begin{enumerate} \item \textbf{QGP sensitivity}: Zones exhibiting strong collective effects or jet quenching receive higher weights as they probe QGP properties most directly. \item \textbf{Experimental reliability}: Zones with better statistics and systematic control are weighted higher. \item \textbf{Discriminating power}: Regions where models differ most strongly are critical for ranking. \end{enumerate}

+The weight $w_4 = 2.94$ (the largest) encodes the physical prior that QGP signatures are maximally discriminating in zone~4: here, soft collective and hard perturbative mechanisms compete most strongly, the baryon anomaly peaks, and $R_{AA}$ undergoes its steepest descent --- all direct QGP diagnostics.
+The weight hierarchy follows a physically motivated progression $w_D : w_C : w_B : w_A = 1 : 2 : 3 : 5$, reflecting increasing QGP discriminating power from peripheral (D) to critical (A) zones, with the overall scale fixed by $\sum w_i = 10.00$ for convenient normalisation.
+A data-driven weighting would assign weights proportional to data density (table~\ref{tab:data_points}: $N_2 = 15 > N_4 = 8$), promoting the hydrodynamic-flow zone~2 over the QGP-sensitive transition zone~4 and precisely inverting the physical hierarchy.
+The physically motivated weights thus encode domain knowledge that is irreducible to statistical counting.

-Table \ref{tab:weights} shows the recommended weighting scheme for mesons.
-For baryons, weights are adjusted to emphasize zones 3--4 where the baryon anomaly peaks.
+Table~\ref{tab:weights} shows the recommended weighting scheme for mesons.
+For baryons, weights are adjusted to emphasize zones~3--4 where the baryon anomaly peaks.

 The sum $\sum_{i=1}^7 w_i = 10.00$ normalizes the weighted average.
-Zone 4 receives the highest weight ($w_4 = 2.94$) as the transition region where soft and hard processes compete, making it maximally sensitive to model physics.
-For asymmetric collision systems (p-Pb), a configuration modifier is applied: $w_{i,\text{Backward}} = 1.2 \times w_i$ to emphasize the backward direction where nuclear shadowing effects are strongest.
+Zone~4 receives the highest weight ($w_4 = 2.94$) as the transition region where soft and hard processes compete, making it maximally sensitive to model physics.
+For asymmetric collision systems (p-Pb), a configuration modifier $w_{i,\text{Backward}} = 1.2 \times w_i$ is applied to emphasize the backward direction where nuclear shadowing effects are strongest.
+Since $Q_{\text{weighted}}$ is computed as $\sum w_i Q_i / \sum w_i$, a uniform multiplicative modifier cancels in the ratio and does not alter $Q_{\text{weighted}}$ itself.
+Likewise, $Q_{\text{geometric}}$ (eq.~\eqref{eq:qgeometric}) does not involve zone weights at all, and $\sigma(Q)$ (eq.~\eqref{eq:sigmaQ}) depends only on weight \emph{ratios}, so a uniform modifier cancels there too.
+Consequently, the backward modifier has no net numerical effect on any aggregator or on the composite rating $R$; its role is to formally document the physical asymmetry in zone importance between forward and backward rapidity configurations, serving as a placeholder for non-uniform zone-specific modifiers in future multi-observable extensions of the methodology.